 Updates can be made by submitting a revised Resource Data Template (RDT) via the Master File User Interface (UI) or the Master File Application Programming Interface (API).
 This can be done for Generator resources on the Generating Resource Data Template (GRDT) or Intertie resources on the Intertie Resource Data Template (IRDT).
 Some data elements in the RDT are updateable via the UI, while others must be updated through some other process.
 Details are provided in the following tables.

 Once the SC has submitted a request, the Master File analyst reviews the request and determines if the updates comply with stated MF business rules.
-If the updates pass the initial review, the request is presented for further review and approval by affected CAISO systems.
-The changes must be approved prior to them being made effective within the Master File database.
-If there are questions regarding the requested updates, the CAISO will contact the SC to coordinate modifications to the requested updates.
+Requests must include new data element values and an explanation for the change.
+The explanation should include details about how the resource’s design capabilities have changed and how those changes in turn justify changes to the existing data element values.
+The request must also include appropriate supporting materials (test results, manufacturer recommendations, historical data, resource operating procedures, engineering studies, etc.) with citations to specific page numbers or section numbers to allow the ISO to validate that the new values reflect the design capabilities of the resource.
+These materials, along with the explanation, should be submitted to the Master File team via CIDI.
+If the updates pass the initial review by the Master File analyst, the request is presented for further review and approval by representatives of other affected CAISO systems.
+The changes must be fully approved prior to them being made effective within the Master File database.
+If there are questions regarding the requested updates, the CAISO will contact the SC to coordinate modifications to the requested updates or request additional information.

 Master File change requests require at least five (5) and up to eleven (11) business days, depending on the complexity of the change, from receipt of the request to implementation into the Master File database (except as otherwise prescribed, such as to accommodate a high volume of requests.)
+The RDT will not be accepted if any of the following occurs:

+The RDT fails a business rule

+The request is not accompanied by a business justification for the change

+Appropriate supporting materials are not submitted via CIDI

+The ISO needs additional time to review the supporting materials

+The ISO requests additional information from the SC

-If the RDT fails a business rule or the SC chooses to recall their RDT request and make a different change, the 5-business day clock begins again upon resubmission.
+The SC chooses to recall their RDT request and make a different change

+The change request timeline will start over again upon submission of requested items.

 B.2 Generator Resource Data Template